So why is New Zealand Sauvignon Blanc soo darn good?

-Sauvignon Blanc [sew-veen-yahn blonk] is a white grape variety that has been grown for centuries in the Loire Valley and Bordeaux in France.
+Sauvignon Blanc has been grown for centuries in the Loire Valley and Bordeaux in France.
 Yet not many people are familiar with these wines.

 It’s New Zealand that brought Sauvignon Blanc to world center stage.

 The UK market is considered to be the benchmark for wine products.
 If your wine succeeds here, it will pervade the world!